CafeDatabase/segment-growth-simulation/README.md

 	create_segment_growth_table.sql

 2- Ensure DBMS_SPACE package can be executed properly, user has all privileges and all DBA stuff by runing this test:

 	SQL> @test_dbms_space_growth_trend.sql

-	NOTE:
+NOTE: If you get this message:
 	EXCEPTION in chrow processing -  code: -14551  msg: ORA-14551

 This output is acceptable value!
 It's caused by a somehow bug or something and it's purely informative.
 It didn't raises itself an exception or error.
 Just ignore it!

 3- Run create_segment_growth_table script.
 It will create a table named CAPACITY_SEGMENTS to store the simulation results.

 	SQL> @create_segment_growth_table.sql
     DROP TABLE CAPACITY_SEGMENTS
            *